The Interaction Layer: An Exploration for Co-Designing User-LLM Interactions in Parental Wellbeing Support Systems: Part IV: Prototype Improvement: NurtureBot v3 and Validation

 Although NurtureBot v2 was tested by participants who had co-designed it, NurtureBot v3 was tested with a new cohort, which confirmed the success of the interaction layer.
 One participant remarked, ``Good.
 Conversation flows well, and everything provided was useful,'' while another stated, ``So seamless yet educative.''
 Our findings suggest interaction layer to played a crucial role in ensuring that NurtureBot responded dynamically to user input, leading to an improved overall experience.

 \textbf{The Time Effect} A key observation from the five-day testing period was the gradual shift in participants' attitudes toward NurtureBot.
 Initially, participants were hesitant and skeptical, viewing it as an unfamiliar tool and doubting its ability to provide meaningful support.
 However, as they continued using NurtureBot over consecutive days, their perceptions became more positive, with many describing it in personal terms—some even referring to it as a ``friend always there'' to support them.
 For instance, one participant testing NurtureBot v1 described their early experience as “detached and robot-like,” but by day five, they said, ``After using Nurture quite a few times now, it just feels like I'm chatting with someone that feels familiar and I have already built up a bit of a relationship with.
-It doesn't feel artificial.''
+It doesn't feel artificial,'' even when we had not changed anything in our implementation.
 The time effect led many participants to believe that NurtureBot was being updated continuously each day.
 One participant testing NurtureBot v3 commented, ``Wow, it was so much better today.
 I wrote quite a lengthy update, and it acknowledged every part, even pinpointing what was bothering me.''
-Participants began using personal pronouns like "they" to describe NurtureBot v1.
+Participants began using personal pronouns like "they" to describe NurtureBot over time.
 On day four, one participant remarked, ``I think it is getting there with becoming more personal, maybe ask what the user’s name is, so they could talk using your name,'' reflecting an increased emotional connection with the chatbot.
 This progression illustrates a time effect, where repeated interactions led to increased comfort, attachment, and even anthropomorphisation of the technology.
 The more time participants spent engaging with NurtureBot, the more they saw it as a supportive companion rather than just a tool.